‘Spellbinding’ coins will celebrate Harry Potter And The Philosopher’s Stone

 An advanced laser was used to imprint the intricate design on to coin-making tools to ensure accuracy.

-The first design was unveiled live to collectors and Potter enthusiasts on Thursday evening.
+The design was due to be unveiled live to collectors and Potter enthusiasts on Thursday evening at a “virtual unveiling”.

-The “virtual unveiling” was held at the Royal Mint’s visitor attraction in South Wales.

-Nicola Howell, chief commercial officer, said: “As the official maker of UK coins, we are delighted to make a spellbinding coin collection to celebrate the 25th anniversary of Harry Potter And The Philosopher’s Stone.
+But the Royal Mint posted a message on Twitter on Thursday to say: “We have taken the decision to postpone tonight’s event.
+Our thoughts are with Her Majesty and her family.”

 Register for free to continue reading